 Naloxone is the generic name for Narcan, a life-saving, first-aid medication used to quickly reverse an opioid overdose.
 It works by temporarily blocking the effects of opioids by attaching to brain receptors that opioids use.
 Common opioids that can lead to an overdose include heroin, fentanyl, oxycodone, and morphine.

 In emergency situations where there is a suspected opioid overdose, naloxone is given intranasally (in the nose).
 It can also be given intravenously (in veins) and intramuscularly (in muscles).
 It takes about 2-5 minutes to begin working and may require more than one dose.
 The effects of naloxone last for between 30-90 minutes, and often leading to withdrawal symptoms like nausea, vomiting, agitation, and muscle aches.
 It is important to call 911 during a suspected overdose, as the effects of the opioids can outlast the naloxone.

 When naloxone was first approved, its brand name was “Narcan.”
 There are now other formulations and brand names for naloxone.
 All of these medications aim to revers an opioid overdose.
 This do no harm drug is often carried by first responders, healthcare professionals, individuals at risk of an opioid overdose, and many others.
 It is a life saving medication.
 Naloxone should become part of your emergency kit.

 Opioids can cause a person’s breathing to slow or even stop - this is considered an overdose.
 All opioids put people at risk.

 - Call 911.
-NOTE: The New York State 911 Good Samaritan Law provides substantial protection to anyone calling 911 to save a life, even if drugs are present.
+NOTE: The NY State 911 Good Samaritan Law provides substantial protection to anyone calling 911 to save a life, even if drugs are present.